 Now for Some Good News

 Dozens of companies make lipsticks, shampoos, soaps, body scrubs, lotions, and other beauty potions without using slaughterhouse byproducts, milk and egg byproducts, sheep lanolin, honey, or beeswax.
 For a comprehensive list, click here.
 Look for these brands in your local natural foods stores, or order them online from Pangea or PETAMall.com.

-Many cruelty-free companies that are not entirely vegan do have a wide range of vegan products—including Arbonne International, Bath and Body Works, Beauty Without Cruelty, The Body Shop, Ecco Bella, Kiss My Face, and Origins.
+Many cruelty-free companies have a wide range of vegan products—including Arbonne International, Bath and Body Works, Beauty Without Cruelty, The Body Shop, Ecco Bella, Kiss My Face, and Origins.
 You can help put even more vegan products on store shelves by asking your favorite brands to use only humane, animal-free ingredients.
 Search our database for contact information on specific companies.